 The keywords here are, of course, regular and moderate.
 There is no point in over-training once a month, hoping that it will make up for all the gym sessions you skipped.
 As professor Michael Gleeson from Loughborough University explains, too strenuous exercise can weaken immune resistance instead of strengthening it.

-According to a large review article from the researchers of the University of Naples, other scientifically-proven benefits of exercise include:
+According to a large review article, other scientifically-proven benefits of exercise include:

 So exercise is a double-edged sword, in that it influences our happiness by decreasing negative feelings and increasing positive ones.

 How much exercise do you need to be happier?